Derangements in Subspace Actions of Finite Classical Groups: Main results: proportion of derangements in subspace actions

 \subsection{SU}

 The results in this subsection parallel those in Subsection \ref{Glmainresults}.
-Note that in analyzing the action of the unitary groups on nondegenerate or totally singular k-spaces, one can suppose that $1 \leq k \leq n/2$.
+Note that in analyzing the action of the unitary groups on nondegenerate or totally singular $k$-spaces, one can suppose that $1 \leq k \leq n/2$.

-First we show that for fixed $q,k$, the large $n$ proportion of derangements in subspace actions is uniformly bounded away from $0$.
+First we show that for fixed $q,k$, the large $n$ proportion of elements which are regular semisimple and derangements in subspace actions is uniformly bounded away from $0$.

 \begin{theorem} Let $gSU(n,q)$ be a coset of $SU(n,q)$ in $U(n,q)$.
-For $k$ fixed, $q$ fixed, and $n \rightarrow \infty$, the proportion of elements of $gSU(n,q)$ which are derangements on nondegenerate (resp. totally singular) k-spaces is equal to the proportion of elements of $U(n,q)$ which are derangements on nondegenerate (resp. totally singular) k-spaces. \end{theorem}
+For $k$ fixed, $q$ fixed, and $n \rightarrow \infty$, the proportion of elements of $gSU(n,q)$ which are regular semisimple and derangements on nondegenerate (resp. totally singular) $k$-spaces is equal to the proportion of elements of $U(n,q)$ which are regular semisimple and derangements on nondegenerate (resp. totally singular) $k$-spaces. \end{theorem}

-\begin{proof} The proof runs along the same lines as Theorem \ref{eigenequal}, except that one uses Britnell's cycle index for $SU(n,q)$ \cite{B2}.
-Thus the sum over $\Omega_{q-1}$ is replaced by the sum over $\Omega_{q^2-1}$, and instead of just products over $\phi$, there are two sets of products-one corresponding to self-conjugate polynomials and another corresponding to conjugate pairs of non-self-conjugate polynomials.
-Further details are omitted. \end{proof}